altruios/namshubettulpa/public/namshubettuple/interludes.md

 "Why: why do you know it exists."
 ~Briefly taken aback - Robert continued.~
 "() 100 years ago found a way there.
-It was in Romania, a window - small enough to look but no go.
+It was in Romania, a window - small enough to look but not to go.
 It was hidden away and he passed down this knowledge in our family history."
 'What he must have seen'
 ~Al-tok mused~